Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 • Early mobilization – often on the day of surgery

-• Faster recovery with shorter hospital stay
+• Faster recovery with a shorter hospital stay

 Why ENDOPROTHETICUM Rhein-Main in Mainz?

-• Specialization in hip and knee arthroplasty
+• Specialization in hip and knee endoprosthetics

 • Modern surgical methods with a focus on rapid rehabilitation